-With all this things going on the country collapsed, there were famines and lots of people died.
+With all these things going on the country collapsed, there were famines and lots of people died.
 South Korea kept on growing (and still does).

 Nonetheless, the country still existed with its government all the more isolated and repressive.
 But with a nuclear programme advanced enough to worry the west.

 Only China continued to lend them a hand.
-Even though they did it more aiming to prevent a regime collapse, and thus avoid a massive refugee flow to their own country.
+Even though they did it more in hopes of preventing a regime collapse, and thus avoid a massive refugee flow to their own country.

-They do it also to continue having a “security buffer” between them and South Korea.
-The south is still an important ally of their adversary -ideological and economical at least-, even though they’re not at war.
+They continue doing it also to keep a “security buffer” between them and South Korea.
+The South is still an important ally of their adversary -ideological and economical at least-, even though they’re not at war.
 The economic difference between both countries nowadays is huge.

-And fortunately I could do it before the nuclear war.
+And fortunately, I was able to do it before the nuclear war.
 But right after Kim Jong-Il died.

 For a moment I thought the whole thing was going to be cancelled, but nah, didn’t happen.

-When I went to North Korea, it was only possible to fly to Pyongyang.
-There are other Airports though, or at least paved runways with houses.
+When I went to North Korea it was only possible to fly to Pyongyang.
+There are other Airports in the country though, or at least paved runways with houses.

 It’s also possible to arrive there via train.
 That’s something I’d like to do in the future, but I’ve no details about that yet.